-I play a Fender Jazz bass or a Rickenbacker 4003 through a Peavey Session head Ampeg cab for the big rooms, and a Trace Elliot GP7SM 130 for the recording sessions and smaller rooms.
-D'Addario strings and Nady wireless.
+I use an all-tube Ampeg SVT Classic through an Ampeg 6x10, a '62 Fender Jazz bass and a Gibson Thunderbird.
 Boxers, never briefs.
 I use Magnum condoms.
 Power boats over sailing and I'm allergic to cats.

 Do you play any other instruments?

 I also play a little guitar.
 I call my style campfire guitar, because that's about all I can do, strum major chords around a campfire.
 If someone asks for "suspended" chords or whatever, I'm done.

 Who are your influences?

 I mentioned Geddy Lee as my main influence on bass, but I also would list Sting and the first 4 Police records as big influences on me as a youngster.I was very much into Queen, Yes and of course, Led Zeppelin.
 There were jazz legends we would listen to with our mouths agape: Stanley Clarke, Andy West and Jaco Pastorious, but we were just playing simple rock n roll in those days.
 If we could mimic guys like Steve Harris or Billy Sheehan, we were doing just fine.

 Washington D.C. and raised in the Northern Virginia suburbs.